 Listening to Edge Of Sanity's finer moments put me in the mood for some earlier releases that came out of Sweden's melodic death metal scene.
 It was between Eucharist and Dissection, and The Somberlain is where I landed.
 Even at this formative point of his career, Jon Nodtveidt was penning some of the genre's strongest material.
-His songwriting talent shows on every track of The Somberlain, with strong melodic themes that translate well across the album’s entire duration.
-There are three acoustic interludes that provide a short respite from Nodtveidt’s sardonic genius, but most of the album charges along at speeds that vary from a heavy plod (“Mistress of the Bleeding Sorrow”), to a mid-paced gallop (“In The Cold Winds of Nowhere”) to the speedy pummeling of “Heaven’s Damnation”.
-I’m sure there are nuances here that I’ve either forgotten, or missed altogether over the years, so I look forward to providing some follow-up comments the next time I take this 1993 genre classic for another spin.
+His songwriting talent shows on every track of The Somberlain, with strong musical themes that translate well across the album’s entire duration.
+There are three acoustic interludes that provide a short respite from Nodtveidt’s sardonic blitz, but most of the album charges along at speeds that vary from a heavy plod (“Mistress of the Bleeding Sorrow”), to a mid-paced gallop (“In The Cold Winds of Nowhere”) to the speedy pummeling of “Heaven’s Damnation”.
+I’m sure there are nuances here that I’ve either forgotten (or missed altogether) over the years, so I look forward to providing some follow-up comments the next time I take this 1993 genre classic for another spin.

 Woundvac - Disgraced Convert 7”

 Grinding thrash from Phoenix.
 Despite the lo-fi recording, the riffing here is fairly tight.
 I really like the dissonance in songs like “Indulge Beyond”, as it creates a powerful sense of unease.
 Then there are the lyrics, which show maturity in both expression and the chosen subject matter.
 The tone of resolve in songs like “Worn With Honor” hits hard, especially the line, “I have chosen enemies / who mistake kindness for weakness”.
 Well done.